ctsrc/goodgit/README.md

 Why git good when you can good git?

 `gg` is a program that clones repos from GitHub and simultaneously retrieves and stores data about the repo, the owner, and the other repos that the owner has, and more, from the GitHub API.
+Oh and it also works with Gitlab.

 ## Developing on macOS